armmosikyan66/EEG-Mental-State-Monitoring/README.md

-# Analyzing Relaxation Sessions with BrainFlow and OpenBCI Cyton
+# Analyzing Relaxation/Concentration Sessions with BrainFlow and OpenBCI Cyton

 ## Introduction